shwetagurnani/E-Cure/Readme.md

 And finally the server will be loaded!

 #### Tech Stack Used
-1.)React - Frontend javascript library
+- React - Frontend javascript library

-2.)Node - Backend framework
+- Node - Backend framework

-3.)Express - Node.js web application framework
+- Express - Node.js web application framework

-4.)MongoDB - Database Management
+- MongoDB - Database Management

 #### Functionalities in the app
 - Authentication using JWT Token